The Dos and Don’ts of Workplace Dress Codes

 • Women

-Dress, dress pants, skirt, blouse, sweater, shirt, pantyhose, closed-toe shoes, conservative accessories.
-Skirts and dresses should always sit just above the knee or longer.
+Dress, dress pants, skirt, blouse, sweater, shirt, closed-toe shoes, conservative accessories.
+Skirts and dresses should generally fall at or near the knee.
+In professional settings, hemlines that extend no more than a few inches above the knee are typically considered appropriate when styled in a polished manner.

 Business casual